PatrickMagAnime/vaultschule/Klassen 1-Matura/3.Klasse/Englisch/Learn to write in English/First Writing.md

 To: company@gmail.com
 Subject: Project for Elden Ring

-Dear Manager of techtech electronics,
+Dear Manager of Techtech electronics,

 My name is Steven and last summer I worked as an intern in your company.
 I was wondering, if it is possible, to work on a big project idea that I developed on my own.
 My idea was to create something new that will help every gamer that is interested in computer games and is playing Elden-Ring all day.